syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 # Annotation in .NET MAUI Chart

-[SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) supports annotations that allow you to mark specific areas of interest in the chart area.
-It allows you to add text, images, and custom views.
+[SfCartesianChart]() provides annotation support that allows you to mark specific areas of interest in the chart area.
+This feature enables you to add text, images, and custom views using the following annotations.

-[SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) supports the following annotations:

 * Text annotation
 * Shape annotation